 Who am I?

-I am specialist in cardiovascular medicine at Brigham and Women’s Hospital (BWH).
-In addition, I am a professor of medicine (Biochemistry) at Harvard Medical School (HMS) and associate director of the Harvard/Massachusetts Institute of Technology MD-PhD Program.
+I am active as an educator at HMS, and am a Professor of Medicine (Biochemistry) at Harvard Medical School (HMS) and Co-Director of the Leder Human Biology and Translational Medicine Program at HMS.
+I also serve on the leadership council of the Harvard/Massachusetts Institute of Technology MD-PhD Program.

 As a Senior Physician in cardiovascular medicine at Brigham and Women’s Hospital (BWH), my clinical interests include general cardiology and ischemic heart disease.
 I am board certified in internal medicine and cardiovascular disease.